 As delivered the flash had been wiped clean.
 The datasheet gives Windows Embedded Standard 7 as the usual OS.

-No power supply came with this so I used one that I got many years ago from Maplin.
-It's not the most efficient of supplies as it appears to draw ~3W just on its own.
-It has a switchable output and changeable tips.
+No power supply came with this so initially I used a universal one that I got many years ago from Maplin - switchable output voltage and changeable tips.
+Subsequently I got a small PSU with the right connector.
 The datasheet gives 12V 3A for the standard PSU.
-I measured the power consumption at ~12W max.
+I measured the power consumption at ~9W max.

 The PSU connector is a 4.8mm/1.8mm coax plug.